Hands-On Review: Blackmagic Pocket Cinema 4K

 IMG 5412 Medium

-Hitting the hamburger button on the camera will bring up the camera’s menu, which also includes tabs for all of the functions.
+Hitting the hamburger button on the camera will bring up the camera’s menu, including tabs for all functions.

 The Pocket 4K shoots up to 60 FPS 4K DCI 4096 x 2160 Blackmagic Raw and 120 FPS at lower resolutions.